White House Medical Unit

-Role
+Duties and roles

 The physician to the president is chosen personally by the president and is primarily responsible for the health of the president as a person, while the director is formally appointed by the director of the White House Military Office and is responsible for ensuring the optimal programs are in place to provide health and medical support to the continuity of the presidency to include care for those who support the duties of the president.

 The medical unit includes active-duty military physicians as well as several physician assistants, registered nurses, and medics, and support staff including an administrator and a medical information technology manager.
 (Note: Physicians in private practice are not barred from becoming a member of the White House Medical Unit staff.
 But since few physicians can afford to abandon their private practice for four years, military physicians have almost always filled the position.)
 Under implementing guidelines for the Twenty-fifth Amendment to the United States Constitution, the WHMU Director is the primary official responsible for advising the president's Cabinet on the ability of the president of the United States to discharge the powers and duties of the office.
 The final decision, however, rests with the Cabinet as a political, not a medical, decision.
 The WHMU provides healthcare to the president, vice president, and their immediate families, as designees of the secretary of defense, who are eligible for medical care at American military medical facilities anywhere in the world.
 Just as with any other military beneficiary, if any of these officials or family members have health insurance, which they generally do as government employees, inpatient medical care at American military hospitals is billed to this health insurance.

 In addition to direct care duties as outlined above, the WHMU is responsible for all medical contingency planning for the White House and its key personnel under its mission of supporting the continuity of the presidency.
 This includes preparing for every presidential or vice presidential trip by developing medical contingency plans, including the identification of hospitals and other facilities at which medical care could be provided.
 The goal is to ensure that the president is never more than 20 ground minutes away from a hospital with high level (generally a level 1) trauma center.
 If this is not possible, the WHMU working with the White House Military Office and the United States Secret Service, ensures that a military helicopter is nearby, kept in instant readiness to evacuate the president to an appropriate hospital.